ashuftw/working-notes/content/Literature/250628 Python Exam WS23.md

 $$

-Where t is the wall thickness in mm and l is the length of a unit cell in mm.
-For the preliminary design of such a structure, you want to calculate the wall thickness t as a function of the unit cell length l for a specific relative density rd.
+Where $t$ is the wall thickness in $mm$ and $l$ is the length of a unit cell in $mm$.
+For the preliminary design of such a structure, you want to calculate the wall thickness $t$ as a function of the unit cell length $l$ for a specific relative density $rd$.

 a) First, rearrange the equation so that the left side equals zero and write a function `tl_ratio(x)` that returns the ratio of wall thickness to unit cell length $x$ for a specific relative density.